linnarsson-lab/glioblastoma_wound_response/README.md

 ![Model.pdf](files/scheme.jpg)

 Follow the [Example Notebooks](https://github.com/linnarsson-lab/glioblastoma_wound_response/tree/main/Example_Notebooks) to visualize the data available below.

 We use the [FISHscale](https://github.com/linnarsson-lab/FISHscale) pipeline for unsupervised cell-free segmentation (m-states).
 We use the [FISHspace](https://github.com/linnarsson-lab/FISHspace) software for plotting m-cells and further analysis.
 FISHspace software is based on [stlearn](https://stlearn.readthedocs.io/en/latest/) with added plotting and processing functions.

 For single-cell RNA sequencing data we used the [Shoji](https://github.com/linnarsson-lab/shoji) tensor database and the [cytograph-shoji](https://github.com/linnarsson-lab/cytograph-shoji) pipeline.
+Note: Shoji can be installed on a laptop (as a test environment only, with no reliability guarantees) but is really meant to run on a shared multi-node cluster with mirroring.
+We recommend using the .h5ad files (see below) instead to reproduce the figures.
+See `Figure_1A_B_Extended_Data_Figure_1C_D_E_F_G.ipynb` for how to load a .h5ad file into a local Shoji instance.

 ### Download the data:
 For visualization and exploration of [Molecules Spatial Coordinates](https://storage.googleapis.com/linnarsson-lab-glioblastoma/EEL/DataSubmission/MoleculesLibrary.tar.gz) we recommend using [FISHscale](https://github.com/linnarsson-lab/FISHscale).
 FISHscale visualizer is based upon Open3D, allowing for blazing fast visualization of datasets of millions of RNA molecules.